 Accessibility audits should be carried out prior to teaching episodes which take place off-campus (e.g. field trips, visits, placements) to ensure that the planned locations are accessible for all students.
 Guidance on reasonable adjustments for individual students should be sought from the College/School’s Academic Disability Co-ordinator.

 However, wherever possible, colleagues should aim to ensure all approaches to teaching delivery are as inclusive as possible.
-Therefore, in-line with Thomas and May, colleagues should consider all aspects of inclusivity and incorporate these factors into delivery.
+Therefore, in-line with Thomas and May, colleagues should consider all aspects of inclusivity and incorporate them into delivery.
 The University of Leeds ‘Being inclusive in field trips’ offers guidance on the key considerations when undertaking off-campus activities.

-There are a number of examples, across Swansea University, of new approaches to inclusive delivery.
 Examples of effective practice are available in our ‘Guidance Resources and Directory of Effective Practice for Inclusivity’ section below.
 Additionally, the Swansea University has examples of effective practice including within Engineering, Science, SALT and Library Services.

 One such effective practice example lies within our College of Sciences where colleagues have adjusted several field courses and practical elements, in Biosciences, to accommodate individuals with learning difficulties and impaired mobility.
 The School have used a variety of approaches to either assist the learners in in the field (i.e. providing additional support staff to help, running a separate field session if needed etc.) or in some cases changing the location of field work to the campus to ensure accessibility is addressed.
 The School have also set up entirely new practical and scenarios in some cases.